Resident and Medical Student Rotations

 For Residents and Students

 Internal Medicine Rotation for Residents

-Welcome: SDCIM would like to welcome you to the traditional General IM (GIM) rotation.
+Welcome: SDCIM would like to welcome you to the our General IM (GIM) rotation.
 We hope you find your time with us fun, challenging and rewarding.
-Office and contact information can be found at sdcim.com.
+Office and contact information can be found HERE.

 Backround: SDCIM is a traditional GIM solo, shared call practice.
-While the majority of the practice is outpatient, we continue to manage our hospital inpatients in conjunction with resident and hospitalist support.
+While the majority of the practice is outpatient, we continue to actively coordinate inpatient and transitional care through hospitalists.

 Purpose: In your time spent rotating with SDCIM, we aim to further develop the skills and efficiencies you will need to practice GIM.
 These skills can be utilized in the short term in your own outpatient resident clinics and in the long term if you plan on entering GIM or any office based IM sub-specialty.
 These goals are accomplished through the following learning objectives: